saleor/saleor-docs/docs/api-reference.md

 ### TaxedMoney

 Represents a monetary value with taxes.
 In
-        case when taxes were not applied, net and gross values will be equal.
+        cases where taxes were not applied, net and gross values will be equal.

 <table>